-The rate of prescription drug abuse and death as a result of overdose is continually on the rise in the U.S. In fact, over the last decade, prescription drugs, particularly opioid analgesics, have increasingly played a part in overdose deaths contributing to nearly 60% of drug-related deaths per year.
-Even more shocking, many of these drugs may seem non-threatening at first glance, however, can end up spiraling someone into addiction if not properly taken.
+The rate of prescription drug abuse and death as a result of overdose is continually on the rise in the U.S. Over the last decade, prescription drugs, particularly opioid analgesics, have increasingly played a part in overdose deaths.
+The data shows that the number of overdose deaths from opioids rose from 56,064 to 75,673 in the 12-month period ending in April 2021.
+Even more shocking, many of these drugs may seem non-threatening at first glance.
+However, it can end up spiraling someone into addiction if not properly taken.

 One drug that has been receiving increasing attention for potential abuse is codeine.
-Because this drug is oftentimes used in cough suppressants it may be overlooked as a threat for addiction.
-However, when understanding what codeine is and how it can play a role in addiction one can clearly see how this “innocent-looking” drug can run havoc on one’s life if inappropriately taken.
+Because this drug is often used in cough suppressants, it may be overlooked as a threat to addiction.
+However, when understanding what codeine is and how it can play a role in addiction, one can see how this “innocent-looking” drug can run havoc on one’s life if inappropriately taken.

 What is Codeine?

-Derived from a member of the opium poppy plant, codeine is an opiate under the same category of drugs like oxycodone, heroin, and morphine.
+Derived from a member of the opium poppy plant, codeine is an opiate under the same category of drugs as oxycodone, heroin, and morphine.
 Like other opiates, codeine works by activating the reward system in the brain, causing “pleasure” hormones to be released in excessive amounts.
-The excessive amount of pleasure experienced by the user then creates a craving for more of the drug in order to feel the desired effects frequently.
-As such, an addiction can take a hold of the user’s life.
+The excessive amount of pleasure experienced by the user then creates a craving for more of the drug to feel the desired effects frequently.
+As a result, addiction can take hold of the user’s life.

-Although many people who take codeine do not develop an addiction to it, some individuals abuse codeine to reach a desired, euphoric effect on their body.
-Because of this, codeine and other opiates are becoming more highly abused and, thus, more destructive on a user’s life than ever before.
+Although many people who take codeine do not develop an addiction to it, some individuals abuse codeine to reach a desired euphoric effect on their bodies.
+Because of this, codeine and other opiates are becoming more highly abused and, thus, more destructive to a user’s life than ever before.

 What is the Risk of Abusing Codeine?

-Many times, when an individual abuses codeine, the likelihood of tolerance to the drug increases, which causes them to seek out heavier and stronger narcotics in order to achieve the desired “high”.
-Furthermore, many people suffering from a codeine addiction begin to take codeine with other drugs like benzodiazepines and alcohol to amplify the effects of the prescription drug.
+When an individual abuses codeine, the likelihood of tolerance to the drug increases, which causes them to seek out heavier and stronger narcotics to achieve the desired “high.”
+Furthermore, many people suffering from codeine addiction begin to take codeine with other drugs like benzodiazepines and alcohol to amplify the effects of the prescription drug.

 Like any addiction, codeine can cause devastating effects on the user’s health and interpersonal life.
-The symptoms of codeine abuse can vary depending on a variety of factors including the genetic makeup of the individual, the length of time the person has been abusing codeine, the dosage of the drug taken, if codeine was taken with other substances, and the frequency of usage.
+The symptoms of codeine abuse can vary depending on a variety of factors, including the individual’s genetic makeup, the length of time the person has been abusing codeine, the dosage of the drug taken, and if codeine was taken with other substances, and the frequency of usage.
 However, some of the most common symptoms experienced from codeine abuse are: